 The file uses this format:

-This section is for you if you have found a good reason to use a transceiver or a non-Verified solution for your device.
+This section is for you if you have decided to go for a full approach for your device.
 This can have benefits, but please be aware that your completed device will require a Sigfox RF & protocol testing, as you will have to integrate the Sigfox stack.

 The SDR Dongle can help you prepare for that certification, thanks to its Radio Signal Analyzer (RSA) tool.